mmirman/caledon/README.md

 * This is part of my masters thesis.
 Feedback would be appreciated.

 * Its named caledon after the "New Caledonian Crow" - a crow which can make tools and meta tools.
 Since this language supports meta programming with holes, implicits, polymorphism, and dependent types, I thought this crow might be a good masscot.
-Also, file suffixes are ".ncc"
+Also, file extensions are ".ncc"

 * This language was inspired by twelf, haskell and agda.